TEJAS-252000/RECURRING_MAIL/README.md

 *****************************************
 Problem Statement
 *****************************************
-The proble statement was to build a mobile application where users can login and send recurring mails to the recipients.
+The problem statement was to build a mobile application where users can login and send recurring mails to the recipients.

 ****************************************